-In Turkey there is no Sign Language in Deaf schools.
-Most of the Deaf are born to parents who can hear.
-There are variations in the use of Turkish Sign Language in different parts of the country but in spite of this it is possible for these Deaf people to understand each other.
+Most of the Deaf people in Turkey are born to parents who can hear.
+There are variations in the use of Turkish Sign Language in different parts of the country.
+In spite of this it is possible for these Deaf people and their families to understand each other.
+A Turkish Sign Language developed in the Ottoman Empire.
+The Sultan often used deaf/mute people as servants since he thought that they will be less likely to pass on any state secrets.
+There are few if any Christian resources are available in Turkish Sign Language.

 * Scripture Prayers for the Deaf in Turkey.